 Program receipts payable consist of program income generated from several grant programs.
-The program receipts are due to the City of Chicago, Illinois.
+The program receipts are used to reinvest in the respective program activity.

-Contract Revenue Recognition
+Contracts Revenue Recognition

 The Organization contracts to provide services to certain governmental and private agencies.
 Certain contracts are subject to audit by the counterparty and may be adjusted based on negotiation.
 Contract revenue is considered a nonexchange transaction and is recognized as the conditions of the contracts have been met.
 Amounts that have been awarded but not yet recognized as revenue are treated as conditional contributions and are not reflected in the accompanying consolidated financial statements.
-At March 31, 2020, contracts totaling approximately \$16.1 million have been awarded to the Organization for contract services to be performed after March 31, 2020 through December 2021, subject to continuing government appropriation and the Organization's ability to deploy the contract amounts.
+At March 31, 2021, contracts totaling approximately \$13,900,000 have been awarded to the Organization for contract services to be performed after March 31, 2021 through December 2021, subject to continuing government appropriation and the Organization's ability to deploy the contract amounts.
+At March 31, 2020, contracts totaling approximately \$13,300,000 had been awarded to the Organization for contract services to be performed after March 31, 2020 through December 2021, subject to continuing government appropriation and the Organization's ability to deploy the contract amounts

-Servicing and Lending-related Income
+Servicing- and Lending-related Income